Mrs Anne Hanzal

 Outside of teaching, Mrs Hanzal loves to sing and has joined the College Choir as well as singing with the Pop Choir.
 She also often goes to concerts and the theatre, as the likes of The O2 and the famous West End are an easy journey!
 In her spare time, Mrs Hanzal enjoys taking Zumba classes, staying fit with Body Combat classes at her local gym and always has a jigsaw on the go on her dining room table.

-We are very lucky to have Mrs Hanzal as she could have retired in 2013 after 40 years of teaching.
-She has said her love for her job made her decide to stay on part time to continue teaching the students of CTC London.
+We are very lucky to still have Mrs Hanzal as she has previously pondered retirement, but she said the love for her job made her decide to stay on part time to continue teaching the students of CTC London.

 “I love teaching my pupils; they are so keen, interested and well-motivated to succeed.
 It gives me such a great feeling of satisfaction watching them develop and head off to top universities.”